-Clashes took place throughout Tuesday night, after thousands gathered in Istanbul to oppose the police brutality that has left nine dead and thousands injured since June.
-Protesters planned to calmly march on Taksim Square, the center of the uprising in June, but the police had other ideas, blocking off all entrances to the square before opening fire on the peaceful crowd with tear gas and rubber bullets.
+Clashes took place throughout on Tuesday night, after thousands gathered in Istanbul to oppose the police brutality that has left nine dead and thousands injured since June this year.
+(Reports speak of other demonstrations in over 20 cities across Turkey.)
+The intention in Istanbul was to calmly march on Taksim Square, the heart of June's uprising, but the police had other ideas, blocking off all entrances to the square before opening fire on the peaceful crowd with tear gas and rubber bullets.

-Prime Minister Tayyip Erdoğan's government, afraid of losing its grip on the country's economy and population, is trying to regain authority over its citizens by systematically attacking them in public.
-Every demonstration this summer has been met with the same response by the Turkish police: tear gas and violence.
+A panicked Erdoğan government, afraid that it's losing its grip on the country's economy and population, is trying to regain authority over its citizens by systematically attacking them in public.
+Regardless of the fact that this seems like a flawed tactic, every demonstration is met with the same response by the Turkish police: teargas and violence.